Help Center/ Log Tank Service/ User Guide/ Log Ingestion/ Using ICAgent to Collect Logs/ Ingesting Self-Built Kubernetes Application Logs to LTS

 1. Log in to the LTS console.

-3. Alternatively, choose Log Management in the left navigation pane.
-Click the name of the target log stream to go to the log details page.
+Alternatively, choose Log Management in the navigation pane and click the target log stream to access its details page.
 Click in the upper right corner.
-On the displayed page, click the Collection Configuration tab and click Create.
-In the displayed dialog box, click CCE (Cloud Container Engine).
+On the displayed page, click the Log Ingestion tab and click Ingest Log.
+In the displayed dialog box, click Self-built K8s - Application Logs.

 Fixed log stream

-Log streams that can be created for a CCE cluster are stdout-{ClusterID} for standard output/errors, hostfile-{ClusterID} for node files, event-{ClusterID} for Kubernetes events, and containerfile-{ClusterID} for container files.
+Log streams that can be created for a kubernetes cluster are stdout-{ClusterID} for standard output/errors, hostfile-{ClusterID} for node files, event-{ClusterID} for Kubernetes events, and containerfile-{ClusterID} for container files.
 If one of them has been created in a log group, the log stream will no longer be created in the same log group or other log groups.

 1. Select Fixed log stream for Collect.